Isacww/Is/Atlas/Books/Srinivasa Ramanujan - 2025-12-22.md

 tags: book
 ---
 # Notes:
 After finding geometry limited, he move on to Algebra.
 There he picked up several series of books.
-He used to say that the Goddess
+He used to say that the goddess of [[Namakkal]] inspired him with his formulas in his [[dream]]s.
+It is a remarkable fact that frequently, on the rising out of bed, he would note down results and and verify them, though he was not always able to supply a solid proof.
 ## Key Phrase/Quote
 <!-- paste quote -->